takayukii/alexa-skill-movie-quotes/README.md

-# Alexa Skill "Kumon English"
+# Alexa Skill "Quotes"

-Example Alexa Skill to study Kumon English phrases.
-This skill is intended to used only for my daughter's daily English practice.
+Example Alexa Skill to study English phrases from movies or shows.
+This skill is intended to used only for me and my daughter's daily English practice.

 ## Environment